Spatially heterogeneous learning by a deep student machine: Simulation

 \subsubsection{Equilibration}

 In equilibrium learning and unlearning protocols should give the same results for macroscopic observables after sufficiently long times.
 This is indeed verified as shown in the top panels a) c) e) of Fig.~\ref{fig_N=10_M=40_L=10}.
-In panels a) and c) we show the squared overlaps which are invariant under the gauge transformations and permutations of the perceptrons (see \eq{eq-def-overlap-permulation-invariant}).
-The squared overlaps of unlearning and learning protocols agree suggesting the establishment of equilibrium.
-Furthermore, it can be seen that the relation $q_{2}(l)=r_{2}(l)$ (see \eq{eq-identity-bayes-optimal}) expected for the Bayes optimal inferences become satisfied after sufficiently long times.
+In panels a) and c) we show the normalized squared overlaps defined in \eq{eq-def-overlap-gauge-invariant} which are invariant under the gauge transformations.
+The normalized squared overlaps of unlearning and learning protocols agree suggesting the establishment of equilibrium.
+Furthermore, it can be seen that the Nishimori condition $q_{2}(l)=r_{2}(l)$ (see \eq{eq-identity-bayes-optimal}) expected for the Bayes optimal inferences become satisfied after sufficiently long times.
 This is another evidence of thermal equilibration.
 Equilibration can also be seen in panel e) where we show the simple overlap between the teacher and student machines in the output layer $l=L$ for the test data.